Xpktro/hueplayer/README.md

 - ``-u|--username``: Username to be presented when comunicating with the bridge.
 - ``-i|--ip``: IP address of the bridge to connect to.
 - ``--register``: Perform an username registration, the username argument must be supplied also.
 Be sure to press the bridge button before doing this.
 Usernames must contain 10 characters at minimum.
+- ``--microphone``: Use the system microphone input instead of a file, ignores the filename parameter.

 The player cannot be paused and can be stopped with Ctrl+C only.
 Yes, is that simple.